Close

 • Sponsors

-Luana Vitra's practice is deeply intertwined with her home region of Minas Gerais, Brazil.
-The mineral-rich state is known for its historical export of gold through forced labour and for its current prominence in the extractive iron mining industry.
-Through an abstract language that encompasses drawing, painting, performance, sculpture, and installation, her work is interested in the metallurgical and transformative charge of minerals and their capacity for metamorphosis, often creating a dialogue between the natural and industrial manifestations of materials.
+Luana Vitra’s practice is entwined with her home region of Minas Gerais, Brazil—a leading exporter of iron and other minerals that recur across her practice.
+Through an abstract language that encompasses drawing, performance, sculpture, and installation, her work is interested in the metallurgical and transformative charge of these elements and their capacity for metamorphosis.
+She creates a dialogue between their natural and industrial manifestations and, more recently, their spiritual dimension.

-Amulets reinforces Vitra's dedication to an aesthetic rooted in the spiritual.
-She invites visitors to look beyond sculptures’ material properties and its circulation as commodities within a capitalist economy, and to envision another dimension to which they belong.
-The mineral forms she conjures–often emerging first in dreams–become visual prayers, spiritual manifestation, or incantations.
+In Amulets, Vitra invites visitors to look beyond the material properties of minerals and their circulation as commodities and to envision the spiritual dimension to which they belong.
+The forms she brings forth become visual prayers, manifestations, or incantations.

 Luana Vitra: Amulets is organized by Jovanna Venegas, Curator.